Magzzie/World_Weather_Analysis/README.md

 ## Results

 1. Retrieving Weather Data:
-    - From 2000 randomly generated latitudes and longitudes, we were able to retrieve information about 677 cities.
+    - From 10000 randomly generated latitudes and longitudes of 753 cities, we were able to retrieve information about 1478 cities.
     - We performed an API call and retrieved certain information about each city in our list, then collected them all in one DataFrame. <br>

         |![677 Cities DataFrame.](./Images/city_data_df.png)|
         |-|

+2.

 ## Conclusions